 The role of the chief executive in health care has never been more important.
-How we appoint to such posts – and help our chief executives to be successful ‘in role’ – is one of the NHS’s most important leadership issues.
-As the health system evolves and new models of care emerge, chief executives who can successfully lead provider organisations and collaborate in the transformation of care are key.
+How we appoint to such posts – and help our chief executives to be successful ‘in role’ – is one of our most important leadership issues.
+As the health systems evolves and new models of care emerge, chief executives who can successfully lead provider organisations and collaborate in the transformation of care are key.

-Applications for the programme are now closed.
-We are currently running the third cohort of the highly successful Aspiring Chief Executive programme.
-This is a collaboration between the NHS Leadership Academy, NHS Improvement and NHS Providers.
-It forms part of a fully resourced, strategic response to the challenge of how we identify, develop and deploy our most senior leaders.
-Together, these three organisations have designed and delivered a programme to prepare those with the potential to become chief executives in the next 12-24 months.
-As well as providing exceptional development, this challenging programme will also assess readiness to take up these demanding roles.
-Those participants who demonstrate their readiness by the end of the programme will gain the NHS Leadership Academy Chief Executive Award.
+Our highly successful Aspiring Chief Executive programme will be open for applications in September for our fourth cohort.
+A collaboration between the NHS Leadership Academy (as part of NHS England and NHS Improvement) and NHS Providers the programme forms part of a fully resourced, strategic response to the challenge of how we identify, develop and deploy our most senior leaders.
+Together, we have designed and delivered an exceptional development and challenging programme to prepare those with the potential to become chief executives in the next 12-24 months.
+Those participants who demonstrate their readiness to become chief executives by the end of the programme will gain the NHS Leadership Academy Chief Executive Award.

-- develop a strong and sustaining network of colleagues already in or aspiring to chief executive roles within your cohort and from the two cohorts who have already completed the programme
+- develop a strong and sustaining network of colleagues already in or aspiring to chief executive roles within your cohort and from our programme alumni

 - meet and work with key players across the system and have the opportunity to debate policy and approach with them

-- receive mentorship from senior members of NHS Improvement or NHS Providers
+- receive mentorship from senior members of NHS England, NHS Improvement or NHS Providers

 - receive talent management support in navigating your next career move